MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 3. Can the error (value) be corrected with one action?
 4. Does the user have permission to make the required correction?

-Example of a error dialog with a Fix-it action
+Example of an error dialog with a Fix-it action

 :::image type="content" source="media/error-dialog-fixit.png" alt-text="Error dialog with fix-it action":::